-Grace Packer Murder: Mother Sara Packer And Boyfriend Charged In Rape, Strangulation And Dismemberment Of Teen Girl
+Grace Packer Murder: Mother Sara Packer And Boyfriend Charged In Rape, Strangulation And Dismemberment Of 14-Year-Old Girl

 — Andy Mehalshick (@AndyMehalshick) January 8, 2017

 It was when Sara Packer moved without informing the police and they tried to search the Quakertown home they used to live in that Packer became concerned.
-She and Sullivan moved the body to the second floor bathroom and began to dismember her.
+She and Sullivan moved the body to the second-floor bathroom and began to dismember her.
 They used a saw and put the limbs in plastic tote bags so they could transport Grace in Sullivan’s truck to the Luzerne County, PA woods her body was found in.
 Investigators found Packer’s receipt for the saw, had her on surveillance buying the saw and also found that she had bought the pills given to Grace.

 With the evidence of their part in the murder mounting both Sullivan, who had a new girlfriend, and Packer swallowed pills in a suspected suicide pact.
 The girlfriend reported finding Sullivan mere hours before calling 911 again after finding Packer unconscious as well.
 Sullivan was admitted to the hospital in critical condition and treated for drug overdose, a suicide note was found at his home as well.